 I study how low-capacity governments raise taxes and enforce policies.
-My current work focuses on fiscal capacity and traditional political institutions in Sierra Leone (where I have spent over three years living and working), collects original quantitative and qualitative data, uses field experiments to answer causal questions, and involves collaborations with local government and civil society partners.
-My research has been supported by the International Growth Centre and the International Centre for Tax and Development.
+My current work focuses on fiscal capacity and traditional political institutions in Sierra Leone (where I have spent over four years living and working), collects original quantitative and qualitative data, uses field experiments to answer causal questions, and involves collaborations with local government and civil society partners.
+My research has been supported by the International Growth Centre, the International Centre for Tax and Development (ICTD), and UCLA’s Dissertation Year Fellowship.
+I was a 2021-2022 C. Lowell Harriss Dissertation Fellow and a 2023 UCLA Keck Graduate Fellow.

 University of California, Los Angeles